Home

 Photo: Karen Wonders

-In 1882 Kiix?in became Kleeshan Indian Reserve 9 when the Canadian government established the West Coast Agency to confine the Nuu chah nulth peoples to specified reserves.
+Kiix?in was inhabited by the Huu–ay–aht for thousands of years and contains the best preserved remains of an ancient Nuu–chah–nulth village.
+The giant cedar trees used to construct Kiix?in are a valuable source of archaeological data: Building Quaksweaqwul (Dendrochronologia, 2005).
+The Kiix?in figures are regarded as "first ancestors" who embody their close relationship with nature.
+In 1882 Kiix?in became Kleeshan Indian Reserve 9 when the Canadian government established the West Coast Agency to confine the Nuu–chah–nulth peoples to specified reserves.
 In 1916 the size of Kleeshan was cited as 330 acres but over the years it has become reduced to 133.50 acres.
 The 1876 Indian Act and the 1893 Indian Timber regulations give Canada control over the economic exploitation of Indian Reserve forests, legislation that robs native communities of their resources and disregards the negative cultural and environmental impacts of old growth forest destruction.

-Huu ay aht house pole, 2006.
+Huu–ay–aht house pole, 2006.

 Photo: Karen Wonders